Key Elements of a Peacemaking Circles Process:

 Support Circle- Brings together key people to support a person through a particular difficulty or major change in life.

-Conflict Circle - Brings together disputing parties to resolve their differences.
+Conflict Circle - Brings together disputing parties to resolve differences.
 Resolution takes shape through a consensus agreement.

 Sentencing Circle - Is a community directed process, in partnership with the criminal justice system, for involving all those affected by an offense in deciding an appropriate sentencing plan which addresses the concerns of all participants.